MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Cosmological Forecasts

 \subsection{Structure Growth \& Modified Gravity}

-The distinction between GR and alternative gravity models can be probed through measurements of structure growth inferred from anisotropic galaxy clustering, commonly parameterized by $f\sigma_8$ (see Section~\ref{ssec:gravity}).
-Figure~\ref{fig:fsigma8_forecast} shows Fisher forecasts for the statistical uncertainties in $f(z) \sigma_8 (z)$ from different MUST and DESI galaxy samples, based on RSD measurements with template power spectra.
-The results are compared with existing constraints from previous surveys and with predictions from several modified gravity models that remain viable under current datasets.
+Differences between GR and alternative gravity models are often reflected in their predicted growth histories.
+In practice, anisotropic galaxy clustering provides redshift-space-distortion constraints that are commonly summarized as measurements of $f\sigma_8(z)$.
+Figure~\ref{fig:fsigma8_forecast} shows Fisher forecasts for the statistical uncertainties in $f\sigma_8(z)$ from different MUST and DESI galaxy samples.
+The results are compared with existing constraints from previous surveys and with predictions from several representative modified-gravity scenarios computed on a $\Lambda$CDM background, including Hu--Sawicki $f(R)$ gravity for chameleon screening, normal-branch DGP (nDGP) gravity for Vainshtein screening, a running-Planck-mass Horndeski model, and a phenomenological $(\mu_0,\Sigma_0)$ parametrization with $\Sigma_0=0$.
+For the parameter choices shown in Figure~\ref{fig:fsigma8_forecast}, the nDGP, Horndeski, and phenomenological $\mu$ models remain broadly compatible with current cosmological constraints.
+Recent constraints include $\Omega_{\rm rc}\lesssim 0.2$ \cite{Piga2023}, $c_M \lesssim 1.1$ at 95\% C.L., and $\mu_0 = 0.05 \pm 0.22$ \cite{DESI2024MG}.
+For Hu--Sawicki $f(R)$ gravity, current cosmological constraints reach $|f_{\rm R0}| \lesssim 5 \times 10^{-6}$ at 95\% C.L. \cite{Vogt_fR}, while astrophysical screening tests can be substantially stronger \cite{Desmond2020}.
+We therefore keep $f(R)$ primarily as a standard benchmark model.

 We observe trends similar to those seen in the distance forecasts discussed in Section~\ref{ssec:forecastbao}.
 Specifically, the performance of MUST is comparable to that of DESI at $z \lesssim 0.7$.
 There are modest improvements at $0.7 \lesssim z \lesssim 1.5$, which could be further enhanced through future multi-tracer analyses combining different galaxy populations from both MUST and DESI.
 The most significant contribution from MUST lies in its ability to achieve percent-level structure growth measurements at high redshift ($z \gtrsim 2$), a regime that remains largely unexplored.
 As with the distance forecasts, uncertainties in the availability of high-redshift imaging data lead to substantial differences between optimistic and conservative error estimates.
 Nonetheless, these additional high-redshift measurements will be essential for distinguishing among modified gravity models that remain consistent with current observations.

 We translate the forecasts of cosmological distances from BAO and of structure growth parameters from RSD into constraints on modified gravity using the $\mu(a, k)$ and $\Sigma(a, k)$ parameterization defined in Eqs.~\eqref{eq:mg_mu} and \eqref{eq:mg_sigma}.
 For simplicity, we assume that the distance and structure growth measurements are independent, and focus on a scale-independent form of $\mu$ and $\Sigma$, with the time dependence modeled as (e.g., \cite{Simpson2013}):